 \citet{Lefauve2019} distinguished between two situations: \emph{lazy} and \emph{forced} flows.
 To explain this distinction, it is necessary to define the internal angle of the duct $\alpha = \arctan(H/L)$, where $H$ is the height of the duct and $L$ its length. \emph{Lazy} flows are defined as those occurring when the inclination angle $\theta$ of the duct satisfies $\alpha \gg \theta > -\alpha$, and \emph{forced} flows as those occurring when $\theta>\alpha$.
 Between lazy and forced flows, a smooth transition occurs.
-The term \emph{forced} refers to the increased importance of the gravitational forcing due to the duct's tilt. \citet{Meyer2014} and \citet{Lefauve2019} have proposed two different conditions for the regime transitions in \emph{forced} flows showing good agreement with experimental data.
-However, these conditions are unreliable in the transition between lazy and forced flows, and completely unsuitable for lazy flows.
+The term \emph{forced} refers to the increased importance of the gravitational forcing due to the duct's tilt. \citet{Meyer2014} and \citet{Lefauve2019} have proposed two different \CB{criteria} for the regime transitions in \emph{forced} flows showing good agreement with experimental data. \CB{However, the criterion proposed by \citet{Meyer2014} is \emph{a priori} not valid for $\theta \leq 0$, and the one proposed by \cite{Lefauve2019} is \emph{a priori} not valid for lazy flows.}